carterdugan/ProgrammingLessons/C/00_introduction.md

 ### Important Notes for Non-Beginners

-All of this code will be written and tested using the GCC compiler unless otherwise stated I will also be using the compiler flags `-Wall`, `-Wextra` and `-ansi`.
+All of this code will be written and tested using the GCC compiler unless otherwise stated.
+I will also be using the compiler flags `-Wall`, `-Wextra` and `-ansi`.
 When we get to more advanced topics I encourage you to use the GCC compiler and the ANSI standard as well.
 I will state this again when we get to that point.

 ---